 Lodging An Application

-A planning proposal is a comprehensive evidence based report, and should be prepared in accordance with the following:
+A planning proposal is a comprehensive evidence based report.
+The NSW Department of Planning and Environment has a page on Making and Amending LEPs - (nsw.gov.au) and should be used to prepare a planning proposal in accordance with the following:.

 Planning proposals may be supported by a planning agreement, however the strategic merit of the planning proposal must not solely rely on a planning agreement.
 Refer to the Planning Agreement Policy on Council’s Planning Agreements Page for further details.